cloudfoundry-attic/bosh-notes/config-server.md

 ### Configuration versions

 Configuration values can exist in multiple versions.
 The director always uses the latest version during deployment and stores the relation between deployment/instance_group/property and the configuration/version in the database.

+### Generation of values

+When Director can't find a value via GET it will issue a PUT action with a 'type' (omitting a value) to let the config-server generate a value.

 ## Stories